I've always been curious about movies, especially interested in how they create characters that resonate emotionally with the audience.

 The Temptation of Christ is an important story in the Gospel narrative that tells Christians what temptations are necessary to shun, how to avoid evil by following Jesus' example.
 Wikipedia says, "The desert was seen as outside the bounds of society and as the home of demons such as Azazel (Leviticus 16:10).
 Gundry states that the desert is likely an allusion to the wilderness through which the Israelites wandered during the Exodus, and more specifically to Moses."

 "He's alive!
 And I show him to you."
-This is what Rafiki says about Mufasa, who is believed by Simba to be dead.
-Rafiki has faith in Mufasa (in this way, it is Mufasa, rather than Simba, who is more like Jesus), and that faith is sincere enough to motivate Simba to believe in something that sounds impossible, a resurrection of sorts.
+Rafiki says this about Mufasa, who is believed to be dead.
+Rafiki has faith in Mufasa.
+In this way, it is Mufasa, rather than Simba, who is more like Jesus.
+That faith is sincere, causing Simba to believe in something that sounds impossible, a resurrection.
 But whereas Simba can only contact Mufasa's spirit temporarily, the faith of a Christian believes that the spirit of Christ is always in everyone's heart.
 But both Jesus and Simba act as models of faith.
 Simba's faith pushes him to cross the desert, challenge and defeat his uncle, and do a lot of off-screen irrigation projects presumably.

 Jesus prays a lot in the Bible.
 Why would he pray, if he really is the Son of God?
 That's something many have wondered about.
 He prays as a message, as an example.
 A good father does not simply tell us what to do and command obedience, he also shows us how to live by example.
 That's why Jesus prays.
 He's on a mission to teach others to pray.
 So both Simba and Jesus act as models for faith, which in turn inspires other people to have faith in them.